 My pain became so bad that, at times, I couldn’t get out of bed.
 I relied on crutches to remain mobile.
 It’s amazing to think of that now.
 An earlier diagnosis may have prevented all of that.

-In hindsight, I was just 7 years old when the first symptoms of axial spondyloarthritis (axial SpA) started to show.
+In hindsight, I was just a teenager when the first symptoms of axial spondyloarthritis (axial SpA) started to show.
 It sounds unbelievable, doesn’t it?
-A 7-year-old with arthritis.
+A teenager with arthritis.
 But that was my reality.
 I wasn’t able to take part in the same activities as my peers throughout High School, which was extremely difficult.

-At first my parents were assured that I was simply experiencing growing pains but as I entered my teenage years, the excruciating discomfort continued.
+At first my parents were assured that I was simply experiencing growing pains but as I entered my late teens, the excruciating discomfort continued.
 After numerous doctor visits, an orthopaedic specialist decided the pain was being caused by flat feet and I was given insoles to wear as a solution.
 They didn’t help and through my 20s the pain I was experiencing intensified.

 It became so excruciating that, at times, I couldn’t get out of bed.
 I was reliant on crutches.
 I struggle to think of that now.
 An earlier diagnosis may have prevented all of that.